 Four controls.
 Each small.
-Together: the minimum standard.
+Together: a practical baseline.

 The Minimum Viable Overlay (MVO): Four Essential Controls

 The MVO is the smallest set of controls that converts an AI deployment from unreadiness to defensibility.
-Adopt all four to claim minimum-standard conformance.
+Adopt all four to claim Minimum Viable Overlay (MVO) conformance.

 These four controls are referenced throughout the framework as MVO-1 (Inventory), MVO-2 (Safe Modes), MVO-3 (Minimum Evidence Set), and MVO-4 (Controlled Re-Enable).